WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 credentials on-chain as part of a process for validating, gating, or accepting transactions involving digital assets (i.e. “DeFi transactions”).

 To make an architectural reference comparison that would be more useful to a broader audience, however, we abstracted this focus a bit.
-This enabled us to re-scoped the subject of inquiry to a comparison of architecutres where a fundamentally pseudonymous, decentralized PKI system (i.e., a "blockchain wallet"-driven architecture) could be used to prove and verify real-world claims about the end-users controlling agents (i.e., wallets) in that system without necessarily deanonymizing those end-users in the immutable records left by a transaction.
+This enabled us to re-scope the subject of inquiry to a comparison of architectures where a fundamentally pseudonymous, decentralized PKI system (i.e., a "blockchain wallet"-driven architecture) could be used to prove and verify real-world claims about the end-users controlling agents (i.e., wallets) in that system without necessarily deanonymizing those end-users in the immutable records left by a transaction.